tncma/Feedbackit/README.md

 	6) Moderated environment.
 Admin can delete inappropriate feedbacks.

 	7) Feedbacks are classified further as unaddressed and addressed based on admin response.

+	8) The app is hosted on Heroku at feedbackit.herokuapp.com

 ##### TODO